vagebnd/runtype/docs/index.md

 ```

-will be converted into this interface:
+will generate this Typescript interface:

 ```typescript
 export interface ProductResourceType {